HomeGuidesAPI Reference

 If you get errors upon starting Claude, you may need to provide the full path to the uvx executable for the command key.
 On macOS, find this by running which uvx.

-1. (Recommended for security) To avoid storing your API key in plaintext, save your API key to an environment variable.
-Then, use the following command to launch Claude:
+1. (Recommended for security) To avoid storing your API key in plaintext, save your API key in your password manager.
+Then, use the following command to launch Claude, pasting in your API key when prompted:

-Note that as of now, this only supports MacOS.
+Note that as of now, this only supports MacOS and Windows.

 📘